1c3d1v3r/HEXcart/README.md

 ## Theory of operation

 HEXcart contains two flash ROM ICs.
 One is used for software and the other one is for logic.
 The logic ROM IC sets the EXROM and GAME signals to the correct state for regular of ultimax ROMs.
 No need for jumpers or switches.
-THE EROM and GAME signals need to be in the correct state so the ROM is mapped into the correct address space.
+The EROM and GAME signals need to be in the correct state so the ROM is mapped into the correct address space.
+Notice the signals are active low.
 <p align="center">
     <img src="images/EXROM_GAME_table.png">
 </p>